Skip to main content

 AIB has standardised energy certification for all energy carriers in Europe: the European Energy Certificate System - "EECS".

+The European Energy Certificate System (EECS) provides a basic ruleset for energy certificates for all energy carriers and several purposes.
 EECS is based on structures and procedures that ensure the reliable operation of energy certificate schemes in Europe.
 These schemes meet the criteria of objectivity, non-discrimination, transparency, and cost-effectiveness to facilitate the international exchange of guarantees of origin.

 AIB is a non-profit member organisation

-30 of them are members of the EECS Electricity Scheme Group, thus they can issue EECS GOs and transfer those over the AIB HUB.
+30 of them are members of the EECS Electricity Scheme Group; thus, they can issue EECS GOs and transfer those over the AIB HUB.
 ERE Albania, SEDA Bulgaria, and COTEE Montenegro are in the application phase.

 There are 15 formal Gas Scheme group members: E-Control, Austria; Brugel, Belgium-Brussels; OTE, Czechia; Elering, Estonia; Gasgrid, Finland; GSE, Italy; Conexus, Latvia; VertiCer, Netherlands; REN, Portugal; Enagas GTS, Spain; Pronovo, Switzerland; Amber Grid, Lithuania; EEX, France; SPP Distribucia, Slovakia; MEKH, Hungary - all connected to the AIB Hub.